 Creating a segmentation boundary

-You use the Roto Brush tool to add foreground and background strokes to a base frame, so that After Effects can identify the foreground and background areas in the image.
-It creates a segmentation boundary between the foreground and background.
+You use the Roto Brush tool to specify which parts of the clip are in the foreground and which are in the background.
+You add strokes to distinguish the two, and then After Effects creates a segmentation boundary between the foreground and background.

 Creating a base frame

 To use the Roto Brush tool to isolate a foreground object, you start by adding strokes to a base frame to identify foreground and background areas.
 You can start on any frame in the clip, but in this exercise, you’ll use the first frame as the base frame.
 First, you’ll add the strokes that identify the boy as the foreground object.

 Move the current-time indicator across the time ruler to preview the footage.